DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-7-ect-teaching-challenge.md

 ### Moving beyond compliance

-Teacher expectations matter: the extent to which a teacher believes a pupil is likely to achieve alters that pupil’s experience of the classroom and their own likelihood of success (Coe et al., 2014; Tsiplakides & Keramida, 2010).
+Teacher expectations matter: the extent to which a teacher believes a pupil is likely to achieve alters that pupil's experience of the classroom and their own likelihood of success (Coe et al., 2014; Tsiplakides & Keramida, 2010).
 Ms Mahrez has communicated and embedded high expectations of pupil behaviour into her classroom routines and behaviour management systems.
 With these essential foundations in place, she now needs to build further on these to maximise pupil learning.
 This can be achieved by modelling and embedding attitudes, values and behaviours that support pupils to learn more successfully.

 Effective teaching sets goals which challenge pupils and is demanding yet supportive in ensuring pupils successfully meet these (Coe et al., 2014).
 Ms Mahrez has reflected on the behaviours she wants to see and those which her pupils would benefit most from developing to successfully tackle such work.
 For example, she wants her pupils to be willing to join class discussions and offer answers even when their thinking is not fully developed, or when there is a risk of being wrong.
-Pupils sharing their thinking will enable her to gather more information on what her pupils know and don’t know, improving her ability to teach responsively and supporting pupil success (Black & Wiliam, 2009; Speckesser et al., 2018).
+Pupils sharing their thinking will enable her to gather more information on what her pupils know and don't know, improving her ability to teach responsively and supporting pupil success (Black & Wiliam, 2009; Speckesser et al., 2018).

-Ms Mahrez’s focus is still on the climate in her classroom but it has shifted from behaviours which might hinder her teaching to behaviours which will support her to teach, and pupils to learn, more successfully.
+Ms Mahrez's focus is still on the climate in her classroom but it has shifted from behaviours which might hinder her teaching to behaviours which will support her to teach, and pupils to learn, more successfully.

 ### Modelling effective learning behaviours